 Future development within the tidal areas will need to be carefully considered given the frequency of predicted inundation.
-Should development be proposed in the lower lying areas, it would ultimately need to be filled at a minimum and assessment would need to be undertaken to determine the tidal flooding impacts on development as well as development impacts on flood levels.
+Should the Structure Plan be proposed in the lower lying areas, it would ultimately need to be filled at a minimum and assessment would need to be undertaken to determine the tidal flooding impacts on Structure Plan as well as Structure Plan impacts on flood levels.